 Here’s how you can try this

 If you want to give this a try, start by brainstorming at least half a dozen behaviors your animal already knows well.
 Next, find several objects that you wouldn’t normally use as part of your training.
 Stick with objects that your animal won’t be afraid of.

 Then, see if you can figure out some new combinations.
 How can you use one of these objects to practice one of the behaviors from your brainstorming list?

 As you practice, remember to look for and reinforce small steps toward your goal.
 Similar to Apollo and the feed pan, your animal may be a little confused or unsure at first.
 So, don’t be greedy and wait for the full behavior.
 Instead, click and give your animal a treat when your animal offers approximations.

 As well, your animal may come up with something clever that you hadn’t thought about.
 If so, you can reinforce and capture this new behavior, if you want!

 I encourage you to give this a try.
 After you do, let me know how it goes.

 Want to learn more about creativity?
 Here are two more blog posts that you will enjoy.
 This blog post has my notes from a talk by Terry Ryan about lateral thinking, and this blog post has my notes from a talk by Dr. Robert Epstein about teaching novel and creative behaviors.

 And a reminder!
-Now through May 31, you can get 50% off my new Listen and Learn online course about applied behavior analysis.
+Don’t forget about our new Listen and Learn online course about applied behavior analysis.
 Learn more here.